Grace Christian University: History

+In 1953 the school was renamed Milwaukee Bible College and curricular options were added.
 In 1961, the college moved from Milwaukee, Wisconsin to Wyoming, Michigan, a suburb of Grand Rapids.
 Its name was changed to Grace Bible College.
 Grace was granted authority from the State of Michigan to give Associate and Bachelor of Religious Education degrees, as well as a five-year degree for vocational ministers.

-In 1967, Grace received accreditation from the Association of American Biblical Colleges, now called the Association of Biblical Higher Education.
+In 1967, Grace was accreditation by the Association of American Biblical Colleges, now the Association of Biblical Higher Education.
 Since then, the degree programs have expanded to include Associate of Arts degrees, Bachelor of Science degrees and Master of Arts degrees.

 In 2010, Grace began offering online education, allowing students to continue with their education exclusively online.

 In 2017, the college’s name was officially changed from Grace Bible College to Grace Christian University by a unanimous vote of the Board of Directors.
 Officially, the change took place on July 1, 2018.

 Grace Christian University incorporates the study of the Bible as a core value in every degree program.

 Successive presidents of Grace have been Jack T. Dean, Samuel Vinton, Jr., Bruce Kemper, and Ken B. Kemper, who is the current president.